 - In 2009, Jones founded 289c Apparel to service his team.
 The company works with the Texas Longhorns and USC Trojans as well.

 - Jones is an avid art collector.
-He bought Norman Rockwell’s “Coin Toss” in 1989 for $1.1 million, which has reportedly appreciated to more than $18 million, and owns paintings by Picasso, Renoir and Matisse.
+He bought Norman Rockwell's "Coin Toss" in 1989 for $1.1 million, which has reportedly appreciated to more than $18 million.
+He also owns paintings by Picasso, Renoir and Matisse.

-- In addition to his $250 million yacht, Jones also owns real estate and a $50 million private jet.
+- In addition to his $250 million yacht, Jones also owns plenty of real estate and a $50 million private jet.

 Love him or hate him, you have to admit Jones has done pretty well for himself since his days working at his family's supermarket.
 He made his money in the oil industry and made the best investment of his career in buying the Dallas Cowboys, which he turned into a winner both on and off the field.